ADHD Signs in Kids vs. Adults: What's Different

 Allergy testing can be performed at any age, including infancy, when medically necessary.
 However, skin testing is typically more reliable after 6 months of age.
 The timing depends on symptom severity and suspected allergens rather than a specific age requirement for evaluation.

 Most insurance plans cover pediatric allergist visits when referred by a primary care physician.
 Costs vary by region and insurance type, but initial consultations typically range from $200-400, with follow-up visits costing less.
-Allergy testing may involve additional charges depending on the extent of testing needed.
+Allergy testing will involve additional charges depending on the extent and type of testing needed.

 Ready to take control of your health?
 Get started with Doctronic today.